 • Offer a flat fee for legal advice.
 This will help circumvent those notorious free advice seekers, and you’ll be getting paid for your that same time that they might have used for free if you offered free consultations.

-Whether you offer free consultations or charge a fee, the way you offer consultations is part of your overall legal marketing strategy.
+Whether you offer free consultations or charge a fee, the way you offer consultations is part of your overall law firm SEO strategy.
 At Custom Legal Marketing, we create law firm SEO plans that work.
 That means going beyond search engine marketing and focusing on conversion optimization to make sure your market dollars are delivering new clients.

 Cristina Fríes is a MA in English/Creative Writing from UC Davis (2019), and is a legal marketing strategist and content developer for CLM.
 Her interests include creating compelling marketing content, writing books, and traveling the world.